CS2103AUG2016-W11-C2/main/docs/DeveloperGuide.md

 2. System shows a list of tasks
 3. Actor inputs index and the new start/end time or deadline of the task to be modified
 4. System updates the task
-5. System shows a feedback message (“Task <index> ’s time/date has been updated”) and displays the updated list
+5. System shows a feedback message (“Task `index`'s time/date has been updated”) and displays the updated list
 6. Use case ends.

 **Extensions**